absurdworlds/awlib/docs/itd_hpk_format.md

 #### 2.2.1) File index ###
 `file 0`
 The purpose of file index is to provide file access by file names.
-It links file name to file id.
+It links file names to file IDs.

 This file starts with `u32` code, specifying which type of index is used in this archive Possible values (see more in section 2.3):

+1. `list` Plain list.
+Stores file names as full paths.
+2. `htbl` Same as list, with hased names.
-1. `tree` Directory tree.
+3. `tree` Directory tree.
 Each directory stored as a node which has a list of files, and list of child nodes.
-2. `htre` Hashed tree.
+4. `htre` Hashed tree.
 Same as `tree`, however, file names are hashed for faster access.
-3. `list` Plain list.
-Stores file names as full paths.
-4. `htbl` Same as list, with hased names.

 #### 2.2.2) Metadata ###
 `file 1`